thegworld/gtx-browser/components/test/data/history/README.md

-## How to generate history.N.sql files using a Chromium build.
+## How to generate history.N.sql files using a GTx Browser build.

 On a Linux build: